deplicator/HousingTour/README.md

 License
 -------
-This addon is licensed under the MIT License (MIT) using Copyright (c) 2014 James Pryor and K.L.
-Phan, see LICENSE.txt included with this addon, or [read this summary](https://www.tldrlegal.com/l/mit).
+This addon is licensed under the MIT License (MIT) using Copyright (c) 2014 James Pryor and
+K. L. Phan, see LICENSE.txt included with this addon, or [read this summary](https://www.tldrlegal.com/l/mit).